ABOUT

 Ensure a Safe, Effective, and Accountable Corrections System

-During my first term as Sheriff, I prioritized accountability and transparency in our corrections system through regular audits and assessments, including additional reviews with national experts.
-We have implemented a significant number of recommendations that strengthened services and improved conditions within our facilities.
+During my first term as Sheriff, I prioritized transparency and oversight in our corrections system through additional audits and assessments, including independent facility evaluations by national experts.
+From that work, I launched the Corrections Recommendations Project, a public-facing dashboard that provides clear visibility into recommendations and reports on our progress.

-Ensure Accountability, Transparency, and Public Trust
+Strengthen Accountability, Transparency, and Public Trust

-Strengthen Community Partnerships and Engagement
+Expand Community Partnerships and Engagement

 Strong partnerships are essential to effective public safety.
 I will continue to build and strengthen relationships with community members, service providers, and partner agencies to better understand the changing needs of our community and align efforts around shared priorities.

-Through collaboration and coordination with our partners, we can address complex challenges more effectively and develop shared solutions that improve safety outcomes.
+Through collaboration and coordination with our partners, we can address complex challenges more effectively and develop shared solutions that improve public safety outcomes.

-ENDORSEMENTS
+PREVIOUS ENDORSEMENTS

 Former Governor of Oregon